 For Tyco Electronics, the world's largest supplier of automotive electronic components, conventional cleaning processes for its injection molding equipment were cutting into vital production time.

-These methods are time prohibitive and dangerous to employees because they require people to work in close proximity to hot metal surfaces and with potentially harmful solvents.
+These methods are time prohibitive and dangerous to employees because they require employees to work in close proximity to hot metal surfaces and with potentially harmful solvents.

 Among the many drawbacks of sand blasting:

 It requires cleaning crews to remove the hot molds from the mold presses and transport the equipment to a completely contained area in order to reduce the chance that the blasted sand will get into any of the other machine parts.